-BATON ROUGE, Louisiana — Nearly 2,200 Louisiana residents signed up for health insurance through November with the federally-run online marketplace, a number that has edged up but falls far short of the thousands who are eligible for subsidized coverage.
+BATON ROUGE, Louisiana — Nearly 46,000 Louisiana residents signed up for private insurance coverage through the federally-run marketplace by last month's end, a steadily-growing enrollment rate that still falls short of an Obama administration target.

 The U.S. Department of Health and Human Services released the latest enrollment data across states Tuesday, covering five months of sign-ups under the government-subsidized private insurance program created under President Barack Obama's health overhaul.